solomonalbertsongore/MART341-WebDesign/assignment-05/README.md

 1) The site I visited was a steaming site for video games known as Twitch.
-The site itself was actually really plane.
+The site itself was actually really plain.
 Basically all that was available to read was the text of the stream title and the game the gamer was playing.
-There also weren't as many games being stream, and overall the website looked super simple.
+There also weren't as many games being streamed, and overall the website looked super simple.
 Now it has different color schemes, all the games you can think of, a more interactive chat, and so on.
 It has changed a ton visually and definitely for the better.
 But I think something cool is that while there